 6 Things to Know Before Traveling to Seville

-The Andalusian capital’s jaw-dropping architecture, beautifully manicured avenues and warm, friendly locals will help make the city one of your new favorites!
-Before you go, however, there are a few helpful things to keep in mind.
-Remember these things to know before traveling to Seville and your trip will go off without a hitch!
+Colorful, passionate Seville will steal your heart from the moment you first set foot on its cobblestone streets.
+The jaw-dropping architecture, beautifully manicured avenues, and warm, friendly locals will help make the city one of your new favorites!
+Before you go, here’s 6 things to know before traveling to Seville to help your trip go off without a hitch!

 Seville is absolutely glorious in the springtime—think comfortably warm temperatures, sun-drenched plazas filled with locals enjoying a drink, and flowers filling the city with color.
 It’s also a festive time of year, with both Holy Week and the iconic April Fair taking place in the spring months.
 However, this means it’s quite a popular time to visit.
 Be prepared for crowds and higher accommodation prices.